Trump threatens big tariffs on car imports from EU

 Mike Manley, the head of European car industry lobby group ACEA, said businesses need certainty and hoped that a clash with Trump could be avoided.

 “If you look at President Trump’s track record I think he is incredibly serious.
-If the parties involved approach those discussions in a serious manner it will be possible for an amicable conclusion to be reached,” Manley, who is the chief executive of Fiat Chrysler (FCHA.MI), told an industry event in Brussels.
+If the parties involved approach those discussions in a serious manner it will be possible for an amicable conclusion to be reached,” Manley, who is the chief executive of Fiat Chrysler, told an industry event in Brussels.

 “An escalation of the tariffs is not to the benefit of anyone,” he added.